Respiratory center: Ventral respiratory group

+The VRG maintains a constant breathing rhythm by stimulating the diaphragm and external intercostal muscles to contract, resulting in inspiration.

 In the medulla, the ventral respiratory group (VRG) consists of four groups of neurons that make up the exhalation (expiratory) area of respiratory control.
 This area is in the ventrolateral part of the medulla, about 5 mm anterior and lateral to the dorsal respiratory group.
 The neurons involved include those in the nucleus ambiguus, the nucleus retroambiguus, and the interneurons in the pre-Bötzinger complex.

 The VRG contains both inspiratory and expiratory neurons.
 The ventral respiratory group of neurons are active in forceful breathing and inactive during quiet, restful respirations.
 The VRG sends inhibitory impulses to the apneustic center.

 Pontine respiratory group

 In the pontine tegmentum in the pons, the pontine respiratory group (PRG) includes the pneumotaxic and apneustic centers.
-These have connections between them, and from both to the solitary nucleus.
+These have connections between them, and they both form the solitary nucleus.

 Pneumotaxic center

 The pneumotaxic center is located in the upper part of the pons.
 Its nuclei are the subparabrachial nucleus and the medial parabrachial nucleus.
 The pneumotaxic center controls both the rate and the pattern of breathing.
-The pneumotaxic center is considered an antagonist to the apneustic center, (which produces abnormal breathing during inhalation) cyclically inhibiting inhalation.
+The pneumotaxic center is considered an antagonist to the apneustic center (which produces abnormal breathing during inhalation), cyclically inhibiting inhalation.
 The pneumotaxic center is responsible for limiting inspiration, providing an inspiratory off-switch (IOS).
 It limits the burst of action potentials in the phrenic nerve, effectively decreasing the tidal volume and regulating the respiratory rate.
 Absence of the center results in an increase in depth of respiration and a decrease in respiratory rate.

 The pneumotaxic center regulates the amount of air that can be taken into the body in each breath.
 The dorsal respiratory group has rhythmic bursts of activity that are constant in duration and interval.
 When a faster rate of breathing is needed the pneumotaxic center signals the dorsal respiratory group to speed up.
 When longer breaths are needed the bursts of activity are elongated.
 All the information that the body uses to help respiration happens in the pneumotaxic center.
 If this was damaged or in any way harmed it would make breathing almost impossible.